OpenReqEU/palmu/README.md

 ## How to Use This Microservice

-GET hostname:9210/getRelated?id={issueId}
+GET hostname:9210/getRelated?id={issueId}k={}

-Returns a String list of closest related issue IDs (requires projects posted)
+Returns a String list of  _k_ closest related issues to the given issueId  (requires projects posted)

 POST hostname:9210/postProject

 (project JSON in request body)

 Post a new project to Palmu

+POST hostname:9210/newIssue

+valid OpenReq JSON must be in the request.
+The system will add this new data point to the current database and then perfom the search.

 ## Notes for Developers